 Takeaway:

-Pricing precision determines whether investors engage or disengage.
+Pricing precision determines whether investors engage or disappear without negotiation.

 Q: Do investors prefer vacant or occupied homes in Rancho Mission Viejo?